Posting Title: Administrative Officer, P4

 Org.
 Setting and Reporting

-Under the strategic guidance of the Director of UNMAS and direct supervision of the Chief of SPOSU, and within delegated authority, the Administrative Officer will be responsible for the following duties:
+Under the overall supervision and guidance of the Director of IDEP and within delegated authority, the Administrative Officer will be responsible for the following duties:

 Human Resource Management

-•Plans, initiates and coordinates administrative and human resources activities, e.g., recruitment, placement, promotion, performance appraisal, vacancies, job classification reviews, separation of staff members, training and career development, gender parity and staff-management relations etc., ensuring consistency in the application of United Nations rules and procedures.
+•Initiates and coordinates actions covering the entire span of human resource activities, e.g., recruitment, placement, promotion, performance appraisal, vacancies, job classification reviews, separation of staff members, training, etc., ensuring consistency in the application of UN rules and procedures.

 •Provides expert advice with respect to conditions of service, duties and responsibilities, and privileges and entitlements under the Staff Rules and Regulations.

-•Represents DPO as well as UNMAS at Departmental Panels and appointment bodies.
+•Represents the Department/Unit at Departmental Panels and appointment bodies.

 •Reviews post incumbency reports for purposes of vacancy management and staffing table control.

-•Leads, oversees and coordinates the preparation and implementation of SPOSU work program and budget to ensure compatibility with work priorities and objectives, taking into account the most effective use of resources.
+•Leads, oversees and coordinates the preparation and implementation of the work program and budget to ensure compatibility with work priorities and objectives, taking into account the most effective use of resources.

-•Supervises staff and provides advice to the Service on human resource administration and information management issues and practices.
+•Supervises a staff team and/or provide advice to others on human resource administration, financial administration and management information issues and practices to colleagues.

 •Provides expert guidance and leadership to more junior staff.